EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Driving Digital Strategy.md

 - *First, it is very time consuming.
 Deloitte found that it spends over two million hours per year to do performance evaluations for its 65,000 employees.*

-# Thoughts
-- It is more important for business stakeholders to focus on viable business use cases and make measurable KPIs than finding out what machine learning can be utilised for.
-Machine Learning is just a means to an end, not the end goal itself.
-Let the machine learning engineers figure out the way there, that is what they are paid to do.
-- Machine learning projects fail because there are no actionable effects from the output.
-The output of an AI project in itself is worthless; it is the business value that matters.